oliviazg/GoGlobe/README.md

 D10 - I got the Obstacle class to show up in the maze and to move.
 I also created an Obstacle ArrayList in GoGlobe to generate numerous Obstacles (doesn't work yet).

-D11 - I decremented health when jump toggled
+D11 - I decremented health when gravity is turned off.

 D12 - 14: I animated the maze background so that it changes color as countdown decrements.
 I also made it possible for the player to customize their Ball type.